AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/administration-and-setup.md

 product-area: system-administration;setup
 navigation-topic: administration-and-setup
 title: Administration and setup
-description: Find the information you need to manage the Workfront system in this section.
+description: Find the information you need to manage the Workfront system.
 feature: System Setup and Administration
 role: Admin
 recommendations: noDisplay, noCatalog